Kong/docs.konghq.com/app/_hub/kong-inc/ai-request-transformer/overview/_index.md

 nav_title: Overview
 ---

-The AI Request Transformer plugin uses a configured LLM service to introspect and transform the consumer's request body before proxying the request upstream.
+The AI Request Transformer plugin uses a configured LLM service to introspect and transform the client's request body before proxying the request upstream.

-{:.note}
-> This plugin extends the functionality of the [AI Proxy plugin](/hub/kong-inc/ai-proxy/), and requires AI Proxy to be configured first.
-Check out the [AI Gateway quickstart](/) to get an AI proxy up and running within minutes!
+This plugin supports `llm/v1/chat` and `llm/v1/completion` style requests for all of the following providers:
+* OpenAI
+* Cohere
+* Azure
+* Anthropic
+* Mistral
+* Llama2

+The request and response formats are based on OpenAI.
+This plugin follows the same schema format as the [AI Proxy plugin](/hub/kong-inc/ai-proxy/).
+See the [sample OpenAPI specification for AI Proxy](https://github.com/kong/kong/blob/master/spec/fixtures/ai-proxy/oas.yaml) for descriptions of the supported formats.

 The AI Request Transformer plugin runs **after** all of the [AI Prompt](/hub/?search=ai%2520prompt) plugins, allowing it to also introspect LLM requests against a different LLM.